Yee7i/CGH/README.md

   <img src="sample_images/image.png" alt="&lt;Missing image&gt;" width="50%" /></li>
 </ol>

-Each image has a caption at the bottom, signalizing which one of the four it is.
+Each image has a caption at the bottom, distinguishing which one of the four it is.

-Additionally, 'image.png' has PSI and SNR added to the caption.
+Additionally, 'image.png' has PSI and SNR numbers added to the caption.
 Those two vary depending on quantization level.
 Ideally, PSI goes lower (0 means that the object was reproduced as original) and SNR goes higher (numbers near-infinite mean that the object was reproduced with the highest accuracy).